SINTEFMedtek/CustusX/source/resource/filter/doc/org.custusx.resource.filter.md

 - Optional preserve mesh topology
 - Number of iterations in smoothing filter.
 Higher number = more smoothing
 - Band pass width in smoothing filter.
 Smaller number = more smoothing
-- Optional generate different colors on all meshes, or specify the same color for all
+- Specify the same color for all meshes, or optionally generating different colors starting with the selected one

 \addtogroup cx_user_doc_group_filter